PostHog/posthog.com/contents/apps/zapier-connector/docs.md

     - zapier connector
 ---

-# What does the Zapier plugin do?
+# What does the Zapier Connector app do?

-The Zapier plugin for PostHog enables you to connect PostHog with _thousands_ of services through Zapier.
+The Zapier app for PostHog enables you to connect PostHog with _thousands_ of services through Zapier.

 The following steps are at your disposal: